The Dyslexic Group

 Executive Director, Barton Advanced Tutor

-Shaun, a dyslexic himself, is a Certified Advanced Barton Reading & Spelling System Tutor.
+Shaun, a dyslexic himself, is a Certified Master Barton Reading & Spelling System Tutor.
 He is also trained in Lindamood-Bell LiPS, Visualizing & Verbalizing Foundations of Sounds and Handwriting Without Tears.

 “I knew something was different about me pretty early in my elementary school years.
 I would see the other kids easily spell the words my teacher gave on weekly basis.
 Their papers were returned with smiley faces and mine just had red marks all over it.
 My only reaction to any spelling or reading was pure fear.